iaketepe/iaketepe/docs/UI-UX/trade-offs-issues-and-changes.md

 ##### Result
 Overall, I believed Cloudflare's Turnstile was the better decision.

 ### Handling Font Hosting
 Initially, I had added my fonts though Google's CDN.
 However, after the previous segment, I was wondering whether or not I really needed to use google for the fonts as well.
 So I chose to self host my fonts instead.
 In order to maximize accessibility with web performance, I only added the exact fonts I was using, along with their specific font weights.
 I also preloaded my fonts to reduce render blocking.

+### Dealing with CSP
+After I implemented my turnstile, I saw an interesting error.
+Something along the lines of "Had no script-src so used default-src as a fallback".
+To fix this error, I realized that I needed a Content Security Policy.
+I started by adding [script and frame source rules](https://developers.cloudflare.com/turnstile/reference/content-security-policy/) including the subdomain cloud flare uses for my project.
+However, as I tried to develop over time, I had to figure out how to update my CSP.

+#### Dealing with Icons
+At this point, most of my project had been completed.
+But to make sure people had a way of getting in touch or see my github explicitly, led me to add icons.
+I started out by choosing FontAwesome.
+I've used them in the past because they supply quality icons for a good price (free).

+I began to add FontAwesome by using their CDN link to set up where I wanted my fonts.
+I started out by using the CDN version.
+However, I eventually changed to using a kit because the CDN downloads all free icons from their repository, causing render delay.
+However, I found out that using a kit was just as bad because it forces me to download all the same number of icons.
+So I had to change my approach.

+Instead of using a link, I downloaded their free icons as a package dependency, and then built a module using esbuild.
+This module would sift through my icons and add only the icons I needed to my project.
+This process would allow me to remove render delay, since all my icons would have been built into project instead of having to be grabbed at run.

+This solution worked, my render delay was down, and was site was performing well.
+The only problem is CSP.
+After doing this, I wanted to update my CSP.
+So I started adding in basic rules like default-src 'self', preventing my server from dealing with anything outside itself.
+However, this open up new challenges that forced my hand on the implementation.

+To get icons rendered, FontAwesome replaces i elements with svg ones on render.
+CSP sees this as a problem since it revoles around using inline script execution.
+I added nonces to my script elements, but even after doing that CSP still blocked the 'injection'.
+So I had to change my provider from FontAwesome to Remix Icon.
+Remix Icon gives me the svg elements directly, so I don't have to worry about the script execution.